yuxuth/HiCARTools/README.md

 conda install -c conda-forge mamba mamba install -c bioconda -c conda-forge snakemake-minimal
 ```
-install other dependencies and add them to the path.
+Install other dependencies and add them to the path.
 You will also need the bwa index of your genome, which can be created via `bwa index [ref_genome_fastq_file]`.
 The genome restriction fragments file can be created by cooler via
  `cooler digest -o output.bed CHROMSIZES_PATH FASTA_PATH ENZYME`